Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Send Reality

-Send Reality is looking to offer full 3D-modeling for virtual walkthroughs of real estate listings.
+Send Reality is looking to offer full 3D-modeling for virtual walk-throughs of real estate listings.
 The company sends photographers out to the listing with an iPad, a commodity depth sensor and a specialized Send Reality app.
 These photographers take hundreds of thousands of photos, and the Send Reality technology stitches those photos together to create a complete 3D model.

 Send Reality sells directly to realtors, offering the product for $500 to $800 depending on the size and complexity of the home.
 In the future, the company can bring down that price point by allowing realtors to scan the home themselves from their own smartphone.